Current Students

 Student Records and Degree Transcript

-An official transcript is maintained by the CUNY BA registrar and shows all courses taken within and outside CUNY and all noncollegiate credits counting toward the CUNY Baccalaureate degree.
-The transcript also indicates the name of the student’s AOC(s), name of the faculty mentor(s), the home college, the cumulative GPA, the program's Dean's List, and graduation honors.
-It constitutes the student's official academic record which should be requested when application is made to graduate schools or to other institutions requiring transcripts.
+The transcript constitutes the student's official academic record which should be requested when application is made to graduate schools or to other institutions requiring transcripts.
 Please note that most graduate schools require students to submit not only the CUNY BA transcript showing completion of the degree, but also original transcripts from every CUNY and non-CUNY college attended before CUNY BA, even though those credits may be reflected on the CUNY BA transcript.
-Students are expected to find out exactly what documents graduate schools require for admission.
+If applying, we encourage you to find out exactly what documents graduate schools need for admission.

-Students’ Rights Concerning Education Records
+Students’ Rights Concerning Education Records (FERPA protections)

 The federal Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 They are: